yoninazarathy/StatisticsWithJuliaFromTheGroundUp-2022/README.md

-# Statistics with Julia From the Ground Up
+# Statistics with Julia From the Ground Up - 2022

-This is a workshop prepared for [JuliaCon2021](https://juliacon.org/2021/).
-See the [abstract](https://pretalx.com/juliacon2021/talk/A9KZCY/).
+This is a workshop prepared for [JuliaCon2022](https://juliacon.org/2022/).
+See the [abstract](https://live.juliacon.org/talk/F7WDXE).
+The actual workshop in JuliaCon is in Hebrew (עברית).
+The 2021 JuliaCon had a somewhat similar workshop in English, with code in [this repo](https://github.com/yoninazarathy/JuliaCon2021-StatisticsWithJuliaFromTheGroundUp) and a YouTube video available [here](https://www.youtube.com/watch?v=IlPoU5Yr2QI).

 ![A sample animation created during the workshop](sample_animation.gif)